There are affiliate links on this article. If you make a purchase through any of the links, I may earn a small commission at no extra cost to you.

 Can You Mix 5w30 And 5w20 Oil?

 As briefly answered in the intro paragraphs above, the simple answer is YES.
-It is entirely safe and okay to mix 5W30 and 5W20.
+You can mix 5W30 and 5W20.

 Whether you’re topping your 5W30 engine with 5W20 oil or vice versa, you are definitely not triggering any harm or potential damage to the engine’s core components.